webclinic017/backtesting-21/README.md

 # Backtrader for NASDAQ stocks

 Work in progress...
+This project is a learning experiment for backtesting using backtrader.
-No Documentation yet!
+Partial Documentation Only!
+Constructive comments on pythonic improvements or backtrader usage are welcomed.

 ## Datasets
 Uses Datasets from [Stock Screener](https://github.com/poivronjaune/stock_screener/tree/main/DATASETS), Some predefined datasets :
 - ARK Invest Innovation Fund indivudual companies